jundalisay/spblist/content/en/research/descartes/meteors/discourse-02.md

 This is because when these particles make up water, they only move strongly enough to bend and intertwine.
 They slide against each other, as represented at `A`.

-However, when they take the form of vapor, their agitation is so great that they quickly turn around in all directions and stretch out to their full length, so that each has the force to push away all its similar parts that tend to enter the small sphere it describes.
-This is represented at B. It is similar to how, if you spin the pivot LM fast enough, through which the cord NP passes, you will see that this cord stands in the air, straight and stretched, occupying all the space within the circle NOPQ, in such a way that no other body can be placed there without being immediately struck with force and driven out.
+However, when they take the form of vapor, their agitation is so great that they quickly turn around in all directions and stretch out to their full length.
+In this way, each has the force to push away all its similar particles that tend to enter the small sphere it describes.
+This is represented at `B`.

+It is similar to how, if you spin the pivot `LM` fast enough, through which the cord `NP` passes, you will see that this cord stands in the air, straight and stretched, occupying all the space within the circle `NOPQ`, in such a way that no other body can be placed there without being immediately struck with force and driven out.

 However, if you move it more slowly, it will coil around the pivot itself and thus will no longer occupy as much space.

 These vapors can be more or less compressed or expanded, more or less hot or cold, more or less transparent or obscure, and more or less humid or dry at different times.